 The company spent a long time talking to browser developers before the service went public and developed its tool in accordance with their recommendations.

-Firstly, Cloudflare has made a commitment never to track its DNS users or sell advertising based on their viewing habits.
+Yes, there is no tracking and no data storage.
+Cloudflare has made a commitment never to track its DNS users or sell advertising based on their viewing habits.
 To strengthen consumer confidence in its statement, the company has vowed to never save IP address queries to disk and promised to delete all DNS logs within 24 hours.

 In practice, it means your DNS history will stay out of the hands of ISPs and governments.
 There won’t even be a record with Cloudflare for them to request access to.